AlirezaAccelerates/CS534/README.md

 # CS534

-This is my repo for the BMI 500 course in fall 2022 homework and assignments. \
+This is my repo for the CS 534 course in fall 2022 homework and assignments. \
 Please reach out alireza.rafiei@emory.edu. \
 The assignments are classified based on different weeks.